 Our business, financial condition, and results of operations have been adversely affected by the outbreak of COVID-19 as our net revenues and net income decreased during the first half of 2020.
 Starting in July 2020, our revenues and net income recovered as individuals and entities resumed their business activities which were delayed or postponed due to the COVID-19 outbreak.
 Our revenue and net income increased for the year ended December 31, 2021 compared to 2020 as we recovered from impact of the pandemic.
-Our revenue and net income decreased for the year ended December 31, 2022 compared to 2021 because the outbreak of the Omicron variant has resulted in quarantines, travel restrictions, and the temporary closure of stores and business facilities in many part of China in 2022.
-Our business and results of operations have been affected due to office closures and disruption in logistics in various parts of China.
-China has recently started easing the strict lockdown procedures in early December 2022, which has led to surge in COVID infections and disrupt our business operations in December 2022 and January 2023.
-Any future impact of COVID-19 on our operation results will depend on, to a large extent, future developments and new information that may emerge regarding the duration and resurgence of COVID-19 variants and the actions taken by government authorities to contain COVID-19 or treat its impact, almost all of which are beyond our control.
+However, the results of operations for the year of 2022 are still uncertain and may be adversely impacted by any further outbreak or resurgence of the COVID-19 pandemic, for example, travel restrictions, quarantine requirements and/or temporary closure of office buildings and facilities have been imposed by local governments due to the recent outbreak of Omicron variant in Hong Kong and many cities in China, including Shenzhen, Xi'an, Shanghai, Guangzhou, Nanchang and Taiyuan in 2022.
+The government authorities may issue new orders of office closure, travel and transportation restrictions in China due to the resurgence of the COVID-19 and outbreak of new variants, which will have material negative impact to our business and financial conditions.
+Potential impact to our results of operations will also depend on future developments and new information that may emerge regarding COVID-19, outbreak of new variants and the actions taken by governmental authorities and other entities to contain COVID-19 and/or mitigate its impact, almost all of which are beyond our control.
+Due to the significant uncertainties surrounding any further outbreak or resurgence of COVID-19 and actions that might be taken by governmental authorities, the extent of the business disruption and the related financial impacts on our business cannot be reasonably estimated at this time